 Due to the fast pace of the rental market it may be that you have to be flexible on viewing times to make sure you don’t miss out but we will try to accommodate wherever possible.
 It is advisable to have all decision makers/occupants attending the viewing thus allowing you make a decision quickly and not miss out.

 Be aware that properties are accepted on an ‘as seen’ basis and any issues raised will need to be dealt with prior to references being undertaken.
 We will carry out a pre-reference check which should highlight any obvious issues and this is free of charge to you.
-Not many agents will do this, so be aware that most agents will take your money and then start checking your references on a non-refundable basis.
+Not many agents will do this.
 Subject to the pre-reference check being ok, we will then run a full reference and credit check and will require a holding deposit (the equivalent of one week’s rent).

-It is important you inform your referees in advance that they will receive contact from our independent reference company, Van Mildert, so that the process isn’t delayed.
-Click Van Mildert tenant referencing for more information about the process.
+It is important you inform your referees in advance that they will receive contact from our independent reference company, Rightmove Landlords & Tenant Services, so that the process isn’t delayed.

 References can take around seven days to complete, in some cases less time, but it can take up to an additional two to three weeks if additional information is required.
 Should a guarantor be needed this may also affect the time taken to complete referencing.
 Please note that ALL intended occupants of the property over the age of 18 will need to complete a form to be referenced, regardless of their employment status.

-It may be that you need to prompt your referees to get the information back to Van Mildert as this is often the cause of delays and of course, will be outside of our control.
+It may be that you need to prompt your referees to get the information back to Rightmove Landlords & Tenant Services as this is often the cause of delays and of course, will be outside of our control.

 From 6 April 2007, all deposits taken by Landlords and letting agents for Assured Shorthold Tenancies in England and Wales, must be protected by a tenancy deposit protection scheme.
 The schemes are there to protect your money and resolve disputes should they arise.
-To find out more information please download the Governments How to Rent Guide Here and details of the deposit scheme used by Bradleys please click the link to display the leaflet on the schemes.
-View the TDS Leaflet.
+To find out more information please download the Governments How to Rent Guide Here and details of the deposit scheme used by Bradleys please click the link.
+Download the TDS Leaflet Here.